The Inn at Death Valley: The Great (L.A.) Escape

 The Unplugged Life

-Don’t tell your boss but with the resort’s WiFi, you can stay connected to the goings-on back at the office.
+With the resort’s Wi-Fi, you can stay connected to the goings-on back at the office.
 Then again, that’s not really why you come to Death Valley National Park.
 You’re here to get away from it all, so turn off that cell phone ringer and head out into some of the world’s most dramatic desert landscapes in the largest national park outside of Alaska at 3.3 million acres.